magicaks/magicaks/setup.md

 ### 4. Create service principals for provisioning resources

+> **Note:**
+>
+> * For running the scripts/commands below you need to be logged into azure cli using **az login**.
+Upon login, select a subscription in which the resources will be deployed using **az account set -s sub_id**
+> * The account used for az login should have necessary permissions to be able to do role assignments

 We need to create two service principals:

 * `magicaks-terraform`: Terraform will use this for deploying resources and assign Azure policy for the cluster